hsleonis/llama3_qa_chatbot_mongodb/README.md

 Features:

 1. **Language Model Integration**:
-        The app integrates the `Llama` language model (LLM) for natural language processing.
+        The app integrates the `Llama-2` language model (LLM) for natural language processing.
 The model is initialized with a specified `Ollama` model and a callback manager for handling streaming standard output.

 2. **User Interface**:
         The app's user interface is created using `Streamlit`.
 Users can input messages through the chat input interface.
 User messages are displayed in the chat, and the messages are added to the chat history.